 However, both solutions have major disadvantages:

-- That would have changed the dependancy of .NET Framework to 4.5.2, which was not an option.
+- This would have changed the dependency of .NET Framework to 4.5.2, which was not an option.

 - Another branch means additional maintenance effort.

-So, I was looking for a third, more elegant solution using msbuild-magic.
+So, I wanted to find a third, more elegant solution using msbuild-magic.

 Even though this example uses the Microsoft CRM SDK, it can be applied to any third-party library.
 Additionally, by using a conditional compilation symbol, the behaviour of your application may be adopted to different versions of your api (e.g. use new features, omit deprecated functions).

 I use a simple console application based on .NET 4.0 in this example.
 Additionally, I will create a _lib directory containing sub-directories for each version of my third-party assemblies.
 (A solution using nuget would be preferable.
-I have not tried this yet, however.)
+I, however, have not tried this yet.)

 My example solution looks like this: